Lynne Meadow: Career

 A cum laude graduate of Bryn Mawr, Meadow attended the Yale School of Drama.

-In 1972, she joined the Manhattan Theatre Club as Artistic Director, and in that position, she has directed and produced more than 450 New York City and world premieres of plays by American and international playwrights, including Terrence McNally, Beth Henley, John Guare, Athol Fugard, Brian Friel, Harold Pinter, Alan Ayckbourn, and John Patrick Shanley.
+In 1972, she joined the Manhattan Theatre Club as Artistic Director, and in that position, she has directed and produced more than 600 New York City and world premieres of plays by American and international playwrights, including Terrence McNally, Beth Henley, John Guare, Athol Fugard, Brian Friel, Harold Pinter, Alan Ayckbourn, John Patrick Shanley, David Auburn, Jocelyn Bioh, Joshua Harmon, James Graham, David Lindsay-Abaire, Martyna Majok, Tarell McCraney, Nick Payne, Simon Stephens and Florian Zeller.

-Under Meadow's leadership, MTC has been honored with every prestigious theatre award, including 31 Tony Awards, seven Pulitzer Prizes for Drama, 49 Obie Awards, and 52 Drama Desk Awards, as well as New York Drama Critics' Circle Awards, Outer Critics Circle Awards, and Theatre World Awards.
+Under Meadow's leadership, MTC has been honored with every prestigious theatre award, including 31 Tony Awards, seven Pulitzer Prizes for Drama, 49 Obie Awards, and 54 Drama Desk Awards, as well as New York Drama Critics' Circle Awards, Outer Critics Circle Awards, and Theatre World Awards.
 In 2013, she was inducted into the American Theater Hall of Fame.

 Meadow's directing credits include Sally and Marsha, The Tale of the Allergist's Wife, Absent Friends and The Commons of Pensacola (2013).

+Meadow has directed productions for The New York Shakespeare Festival, the Alliance Theatre, the Phoenix Theatre, the Spoleto Festival and the O’Neill Theatre Center.
+She has also directed for The 24 Hour Plays.

 Meadow has taught at Yale University, Fordham University, NYU, Circle in the Square Theatre School, and Stony Brook University.

 On June 26, 2025, Meadow announced her plans to step into the role of Artistic Advisor at Manhattan Theatre Club during the next season.